MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/community/contributing/get-started-writing.md

 Similar to the PowerShell [RFC process][rfc], creating an issue before writing the content ensures that you don't spend a lot of time and effort on something that gets rejected by the PowerShell-Docs team.
-This also allows us to consult with you on the scope of the content and where is should fit within the PowerShell documentation.
+This also allows us to consult with you on the scope of the content and where it should fit within the PowerShell documentation.

 ### Updating existing articles